-The best way to honor this is for you to blend in with your surroundings instead of stick out like a sore thumb.
+The best way to honor this is for you to blend in with your surroundings instead of sticking out like a sore thumb.
 Bright, loud colors are like a flashing neon sign in the woods and can ruin the feeling of tranquility for others.
-Tan, khaki, blue, black, brown, green, rust, soft pinks, peaches, etc., are preferable to bright, bold hues and high contrast prints.
+Tan, khaki, blue, black, brown, green, rust, soft pinks, peaches, etc., are preferable to bright, bold hues and high-contrast prints.

 shop the look